 The accompanying financial statements are presented on a fund basis.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts, which are segregated for purposes of recording specific activities or attaining certain objectives.
 Major governmental funds are defined as general and special revenue, and such funds are presented separately in the financial statements.
 All other governmental funds are presented in the aggregate.
 Fiduciary fund types are presented in a separate column in the Balance Sheet - Regulatory Basis.
 Revenues are reported by major sources and expenditures are reported by major function.
 Other transactions, which are not reported as revenues or expenditures, are reported as other financing sources and uses.
-Transactions related to the recording of installment contracts and financed purchases are reported as other financial statements.
+Transactions related to the recording of installment contracts and financed purchases are reported as other financing sources.
+Changes in private-purpose funds will be reflected in the notes to financial statements.